duzc-Repos/PASfinder/README.md

 # PASfinder

-This pipeline is designed for identification of cleavage sites from 3' end sequencing.
+This pipeline is designed for identification of cleavage sites and detection of alternative polyadenylation from 3' end sequencing.

-## Implementation:
+## 0. Prerequisites:
 This pipeline is implemented on Liunx using PYTHON 3.x with SciPy, NumPy, os, multiprocessing, datatime and argparse.
 Some softwares need to be installed and add to environment variables ($PATH):
 * cutadapt (version 1.18)